4766 Lincoln Ave, Oakland, CA 94602

 View the entire discussion:

 Ron McClain- was a long-time resident of Oakland and practiced law for almost 40 years until he and his wife moved to Salt Lake City.
-A former Black Panther, Ron joined the church after he met his future wife, Deena, at UC Davis Law School.
+A former Black Panther, Ron joined the Church after he met his future wife, Deena, at UC Davis Law School.
 Ron has served as a bishop, high council member, director of public affairs, and leader of the Genesis Group.
 Ron also served as a temple sealer in the Oakland Temple.
 He and his wife have three daughters.

 Laney McClain Armstrong- is the oldest daughter of Ron and Deena McClain.
 She earned a BA from Harvard University in Afro-American Studies.
 She later received a Master’s and Doctorate in music.
 While she is busy raising four young children with her husband, Josh, she teaches music at a school in Oakland and serves as an artistic director for a women’s vocal ensemble, Musae, in San Francisco